WebCivics/PermissiveCommonsOntologiesDocs/README.md

 INDEX

-1. [[Permissive Commons]]: provides an overview of the broader goals of the project.
+1. [[PermissiveCommons]]: provides an overview of the broader goals of the project.
 2. [[About]]: Is intended to provide historical information that is generally intended for non-technical people.
-3. [[use-cases]]: is intended to provide the business systems related descriptions of various applications, related requirements, considerations and related works.
+3. [[Use-Cases]]: is intended to provide the business systems related descriptions of various applications, related requirements, considerations and related works.
 4. [[Requirements]]: is intended to be developed as a Requirements Specification, in-effect.
-5. [[Existing Ecosystems]]: provides information about existing solutions and will in-turn support the ability to provide considerations about interopability and pre-existing functionality / methods.
+5. [[ExistingEcosystems]]: provides information about existing solutions and will in-turn support the ability to provide considerations about interopability and pre-existing functionality / methods.
-6. [[Work in Progress]]: provides information about whatever is currently 'work in progress' and/or any information about progress that has already been made.
+6. [[WorkInProgress]]: provides information about whatever is currently 'work in progress' and/or any information about progress that has already been made.

 ### Ontology Modelling
-The ontology modelling process is trying to address various requirements for [[Decentralised Ontologies]], [[Temporal Semantics]] and [[Permissive Commons]] which will in-turn support both the [[Safety Protocols]] as well as the [[Values Credentials]].
+The ontology modelling process is trying to address various requirements for [[DecentralisedOntologies]], [[TemporalSemantics]] and [[PermissiveCommons]] which will in-turn support both the [[Safety Protocols]] as well as the [[ValuesCredentials]].

 Much of the ontology work is in the [Web Civics - Ontologies 2023](https://github.com/WebCivics/ontologies/tree/2023) github folder / project.
 Some use of [Chat AI](https://chat.openai.com/) has been employed, that has helped a great deal in some ways; whilst also problematic.